On local rings of finite syzygy representation type: Finite syzygy representation type

 If $\add\Omega^n\fl(R)$ has finite representation type for some $n\geq 0$, then Lemma \ref{add} implies that $\add\Omega^n\fl(R)=\add M$ for some $M\in \add\Omega^n\fl(R)$.
 Hence, $\Omega^n\fl(R)\subseteq \add M=|M|_1\subseteq [M]_1$.
 The above equivalences now show that $\widehat{R}$ has an isolated singularity. \end{proof}

 \begin{chunk} Let $R$ be a Cohen--Macaulay local ring of dimension $d$.
 It follows from \cite[Claim 1 in proof of Theorem 2.4]{Takahashi:2010} that

 see also \cite[Proposition 2.3]{MatT}. \end{chunk} As mentioned before Corollary \ref{extends-BHST}, Theorem \ref{equivalent conditions} is generalizes a result of \cite[Theorem 3.2]{BHST}, it also extends a result of Dao and Takahashi \cite[Theorem 1.1 (1)]{DT2015}.
-Specifically, it was proved in loc. cit. that the equivalence $(1)\iff (2)$ below holds, and all the conditions listed below are equivalent if $R$ is an equicharacteristic complete Cohen--Macaulay local ring with a perfect residue field. \begin{cor} Let $R$ be a Cohen--Macaulay local ring.
-The following are equivalent. \end{cor} \begin{enumerate} \item $\CM_0(R)=[G]_r$ for some $G\in\CM_0(R)$ and $r\geq 1$. \item $\ann\Ext(\CM_0(R),\CM_0(R))$ contains some power of the maximal ideal.
+Specifically, it was proved in loc. cit. that the equivalence $(1)\iff (2)$ below holds, and all the conditions listed below are equivalent if $R$ is an equicharacteristic complete Cohen--Macaulay local ring with a perfect residue field.